jdberry/tag/README.md

 	tag --remove \* file

-### Set tag(s) on a file
+### Set tags on a file

-The *set* operaration replaces all tags on the specified files with new tags.
+The *set* operaration replaces all tags on the specified files with one or more new tags.

 	tag --set tagname file
 	tag --set tagname1,tagname2,... file1 file2...

-### Show files matching tag(s)
+### Show files matching tags

 The *match* operation prints the file names that match the specified tags.
 Matched files must have at least *all* of the tags specified.
 Note that *match* matches only against the files that are provided as parameters.
-To search for tagged files across your local filesystem, see the *find* operation.
+To search for tagged files across your  filesystem, see the *find* operation.

 	tag --match tagname *
 	tag --match tagname1,tagname2,... file1 file2...